holyketzer/activeadmin-ajax_filter/README.md

 ## Prerequisites

-This extension assumes that you're using [Active Admin](https://github.com/activeadmin/activeadmin) with [Ransack](https://github.com/activerecord-hackery/ransack)
+This extension assumes that you're using [Active Admin](https://github.com/activeadmin/activeadmin) with [Ransack](https://github.com/activerecord-hackery/ransack).
+And for AJAX input it uses [selectize-rails](https://github.com/manuelvanrijn/selectize-rails)

 ## Installation